Old Stratford

-Old Stratford is a village and wider civil parish in the south of the English county of Northamptonshire.
+Old Stratford is a village and civil parish in West Northamptonshire, England.
 The population of the civil parish (including Passenham) at the 2011 Census was 1,935.
 The 'Stratford' part of the village name is Anglo-Saxon in origin and means 'ford on a Roman road'.
 The Roman road in this sense is the Watling Street that runs through the middle of the village.

 Location

 The village lies immediately north of where the Watling Street crossed the River Great Ouse; just south of this crossing point is the town of Stony Stratford in Milton Keynes.
 (The ford was replaced by a causeway and stone bridge many years ago).
 The Ouse forms the boundary of the civil parish with that of Stony Stratford and also that between Northamptonshire and Buckinghamshire.
 The village is located adjacent to the junction of the A5 (northwards towards Towcester and southwards towards Milton Keynes), the A422 (westwards towards Buckingham) and the A508 (northwards towards Northampton).